dewi-alliance/hotspot-manufacturers/README.md

  * Hardware Audit: other security implementations: $4000
  * Hardware Audit: additional fee for indoor and outdoor arriving at the same time with identical hardware layout: $500
  * Hardware Audit: additional fee for indoor and outdoor arriving at the same time with different hardware layout will require a separate hardware audit: $3000
- * Radio Certifications: additional radio certificates submitted after the initial MOC vote: $2000
+ * Radio Certifications: additional radio certificates submitted after the initial MCC vote: $2000

  Invoices will be emailed after you submit a HIP19 proposal and KYC documents, before the hardware audit.
 Email christina@helium.foundation if you have additional questions.